TobiAyinde/Netflix-EDA/README.md

 ![image](https://github.com/TobiAyinde/Netflix-EDA/assets/149031697/5dd3a861-05b7-4722-b954-fe94ac0dfd97)

-The above image shows that the data is made up of 8807 observations and 12 variables which are
+The above image shows that the data is made up of 8807 observations and 12 variables, which are

-Show_id	: idenification number
+Show_id: identification number

-Type : Whether the show is a Movie or TV show
+Type: Whether the show is a Movie or TV show

-Title	: Name of the show
+Title: Name of the show

-Director : The director of the show
+Director: The director of the show

-Cast	: The actors and actresses that were cast in the show
+Cast: The actors and actresses that were cast in the show

-Country : Origin of the show
+Country: Origin of the show

-Date_added : The day the show was added to Netflix streaming platform
+Date_added: The day the show was added to the Netflix streaming platform

-Release_year : The day the show was released to the public
+Release_year: The day the show was released to the public

-Rating	: Age rating of the show
+Rating: Age rating of the show

-Duration : Time duration of the show
+Duration: Time duration of the show

 Listed_in	: The genre of the show

-Description : A synopsis of the show
+Description: A synopsis of the show

 # Checking for Missing Data